BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 * **Master Fingerprint.** The Hash 160 of the master public key, used as the root of the derivation path.
 * **Name.** A human-readable name for the seed.
 As a default, **Seed Tool** chooses a one-or-two word phrase based on the dominant color of the LifeHash followed by two random Bytewords.
 When you edit a Name you can click the "..." icon to re-randomize the name or to clear it.

-The LifeHash, the type, the digest, the master fingerprint and the color words in the default name should be identical anywhere that you import your seed to that uses the Blockchain Commons OIB specification.
+The LifeHash, the type, the digest, the master fingerprint, and the color words in the default name should be identical anywhere that you import your seed to that uses the Blockchain Commons OIB specification.
 That will help you to know that your seed was accurately transmitted, and to ensure that you're working with the right seed.

 OIBs are also displayed for various keys derived from your seed.
 They use different icons for the "type" and do not include a name, as seen in "Deriving a Key".